Automated Workflows: The First Step in Warehouse Automation

 Once this happens, a warehouse worker uses a mobile device to pick the items and automatically capture the job’s completion.
 By scanning the target location and job number, he or she can retrieve the task, scan the location and item details, and enter the quantity.

-The WMS automatically captures that the right items have been picked from the right locations and in the right quantities.
+The system automatically captures that the right items have been picked from the right locations and in the right quantities.
 Moreover, the warehouse manager has visibility over all of these moving parts.

 Single Item Order Packing Process

-A WMS can also apply this workflow to the packing process for single item orders.
-Once an item is marked “picked,” you can carry out the following packing instructions in your WMS:
+A warehouse system can also apply this workflow to the packing process for single item orders.
+Once an item is marked “picked,” you can carry out the following packing instructions in your system:

 - Select an order packing operation